Sturt River Linear Park

 KENTON AVENUE RESERVE

-is part of the naturally curving water course.
+This park is part of the naturally curving water course.
 A depression in the ground, shaded by native trees, was probably part of a water hole.
 Note the river Red Gums here.

 Founded in 1961.
 The chapel and performing arts centre are fine examples of modern architecture.
 The school vineyard contains some of the original vines planted by the Western family about 1925.

 Almond trees are a reminder of the days when the Marion area produced almost 80% of the Australian almond crop and almond blossom tours were a highlight of winter.

 The original bridge was designed by Col. Light about 1839 and completed in 1841.
 The second was opened in 1896, and the present one, part of the SW Suburbs Drainage Scheme, was opened in 1971.

 In this section of the park look for remnants of the former market gardens almond trees, flower gardens and old cottages.

 After crossing Marion Road the park passes by an industrial estate.

 MALDON AVENUE RESERVE

 Is part of the original watercourse.
 A flock of sulphur-crested cockatoos can often be seen in this area.
 The area around the reserve and potentially including the reserve is reported as once being a campsite and also an ancient burial ground of the Kaurna people.